Skip to main content Skip to footer

 They wanted fuzz.

-It’s a sound of fury and rebellion that got Link Wray’s “Rumble” banned from the radio in 1958, elevated the seductive sting riff of Keith Richards’ riff to “(I Can’t Get No) Satisfaction” in 1965, and still powers the creativity of artists today.
+Fuzz was the sound of fury and rebellion that got Link Wray’s “Rumble” banned from the radio in 1958, elevated the seductive sting of Keith Richards’ riff on “(I Can’t Get No) Satisfaction” in 1965, and still powers the creativity of artists today.

-One of the sovereigns of that sullied sound is the Electro-Harmonix Big Muff.
-It wasn’t the first commercially manufactured fuzz box, but it forged a gargantuan imprint on rock music, rock guitarists and iconoclasts of all styles.
+One of the celebrated sovereigns of that sullied sound is the Electro-Harmonix Big Muff.
+Making the scene in 1969, it wasn’t the first commercially manufactured fuzz box.
+But it forged a gargantuan imprint on rock music, rock guitarists and iconoclasts of all styles—thanks to the vision, marketing savvy and formidable grit of EHX founder Mike Matthews’ (whose life story could inspire a pretty exciting Netflix limited series).

 Electro-Harmonix Little Big Muff Pi